- How Do I...

 - When the container is approximately full, permanently close the top following the directions on the container.

-- Once closed, return the filled sharps container to the Central Laboratory.
+- Once closed, return the filled sharps container to 814 Jefferson Avenue.

 - Obtain a new sharps container.

 Your cooperation is essential to the success of this program.
-In order for the program to run smoothly, it is important that you adhere to the following guidelines:
+It is important that you adhere to the following guidelines:

 - Do not bring sharps in any container other than the approved sharps container obtained from the Shelby County Health Department Central Lab.